gijsbers/go-splaytree/README.md

 Or you manage virtual memory pages and your applications tend to focus on groups of related pages.
 Over time they will abandon some groups of memory pages and move on to other groups of memory pages.
+The implied locality of reference in these examples indicate splay trees as the data structure of choice.

-On average the cost of accesses (insertions, lookups or removals) is O(log n).
-The worst case cost for one access is O(n).
+The worst case cost for a single access (insertions, lookups or removals) is O(n), but amortized (averaged) over a sequence of accesses, while starting from an empty tree, the cost will be O(log n).
-Inserting a sorted sequence of 'n' elements into an empty tree has cost O(n), which is optimal.
-Retrieving that same sequence in either ascending or descending order has again cost O(n).
+Inserting a sorted sequence of 'n' elements into an empty tree has total cost O(n), which is optimal.
+Retrieving that same sequence of 'n' elements in either ascending or descending order has total cost O(n), which is again optimal.

 ##References